nodejs/node-addon-api/doc/object_wrap.md

 * `[in] wrapper`: The JavaScript object that wraps the native instance.

 Returns a native instance wrapped in a JavaScript object.
-Given the Napi:Object, this allows a method to get a pointer to the wrapped C++ object and then reference fields, call methods, etc. within that class.
+Given the `Napi::Object`, this allows a method to get a pointer to the wrapped C++ object and then reference fields, call methods, etc. within that class.
 In many cases calling Unwrap is not required, as methods can use the `this` field for ObjectWrap when running in a method on a